-2. Be flexible with daily schedules--reconsider "fidelity."
+2. Be flexible with daily schedules and reconsider "fidelity."
 Strict segments of 90 minutes for literacy, 60 minutes for mathematics, 75 minutes for writing, etc. often do not serve students well.
 Connecting literacy skills with science, social studies and other content increased students engagement and builds important background understanding.
 Grades K-3 early literacy skills in particular can benefit from science integration.
 Content learning also has great benefits for literacy!
 Teachers often say that they have to spend x number of minutes on math, reading and writing every day--following prescribed materials and guidelines from a canned program provided by the district.
 There isn't strong enough research evidence to narrowly use many instructional materials with “fidelity,” particularly when the cost is damaging teacher motivation and professionalism.
 Generally, fidelity studies are conducted in areas where variables are vastly different from your site: student populations are different, professional learning is different, teacher backgrounds are different, school structures are different, etc. Many of these impact studies are biased.
 These studies also sometimes use assessments that test fairly simple skills designed to match what was taught in the materials in the way it was taught--not necessarily in a way authentic to real-world thinking and skills.
 It's essential to ask how much these assessments truly reflect your district's vision for student learning.
 If you can build up quality evidence that a program is working, that is much stronger ground to stand on.
 An article from the Carnegie Foundation notes that results in fidelity studies “tell local actors nothing about whether it will work reliably in their specific context or what it might take to actually accomplish this.”
-Though a few years old now, an AERA published study found that proper research methods to determine fidelity were not effectively established.
+An AERA published study found that proper research methods to determine fidelity were not effectively established.